nealey/homepage/content/blog/2023/10-21-how-i-get-from-lmy-to-psc/index.md

 About an hour after I board, the train stops in Albuquerque for a 40-minute service inspection.
-I could use that time to walk to a nearby grocery store and pick up food, but so for I've always brought my own food in a little cloth bag.
+I could use that time to walk to a nearby grocery store and pick up food, but I've always brought my own food in a little cloth bag.
 I like bringing Tasty-Bites: Indian food in plastic pouches.
 They're okay cold, and they don't need to be refrigerated.